scqubits/scqubits/docs/source/guide/noise/depolarization.rst

 | :math:`B_\lambda`                          | user defined                            |
 +--------------------------------------------+-----------------------------------------+

-All qubits support user defined noise.
+All qubits support user defined noise, where both the noise operator as well as an arbitrary spectral density can be provided.

 Qubits that support this noise channel include: